Test of Proficiency in Korean

 The test is offered six times annually (Jan, Apr, May, Jul, Oct, Nov) within South Korea and less often to people studying Korean in other countries.
 The test is for individuals whose first language is not Korean and is taken by overseas ethnic Koreans, those wishing to study at a Korean university, and for those who want to be employed at Korean companies in and outside of Korea.
 Since 2011, TOPIK is administered by the National Institute for International Education (국립국제교육원, NIIED), a branch of the Ministry of Education in South Korea.

 History

 The test was first administered in 1997 and taken by 2,274 people.
 Initially the test was held only once a year.
 In 2009, 180,000 people took the test.
 The Korean government introduced a law in 2007 that required Chinese workers of Korean descent with no relatives in Korea to attain more than 200 points (out of 400) in the Business TOPIK (B-TOPIK) so they could be entered into a lottery for work visa.

-In 1997 – 1998, TOPIK was administered by Korea Research Foundation (KRF).
-In 1999 – 2010, TOPIK was administered by the Korea Institute for Curriculum and Evaluation (KICE).
+From 1997 to 1998, TOPIK was administered by Korea Research Foundation (KRF).
+From 1999 to 2010, TOPIK was administered by the Korea Institute for Curriculum and Evaluation (KICE).

 In 2012, more than 150,000 candidates took the TOPIK, and the total number of people who have taken the test since its date of inception surpassed 1 million.